 Raw food works great for growing pups, especially large breed dogs.
 It is best to stick to high-quality raw food that’s rich in protein and low in fat content.

 12. Should I offer wet food to my pup as well?
 How often?

-Puppies between the ages of four and six months should be fed three to four times.
-After six months, reduce the frequency to two times a day.
+Puppies between the ages of four and six months should eat three to four times daily.
+After six months, reduce the frequency to twice a day.
 The key is to divide the food into meals and make sure you meet their daily caloric requirement according to their age.

 13. How do I know if I am feeding the healthiest food to my pup?

-The best and the healthiest food for a puppy mainly depend on their individual requirements, breed, and health condition.
-You can pick any high-quality food from the list shared in this article as a great food option for your pooch.
+The best and the healthiest food for a puppy mainly depend on their requirements, breed, and health condition.
+You can pick any high-quality food from the list shared in this article as a great food option for your puppy.

 14. Should I also offer water to my puppy during the day?

-Experts suggest giving half a cup of water to your pup every two hours once they are weaned off.
-After transitioning to solid food completely, your pooch will require 0.5 to 1 ounce of water per every pound of their body weight.
+Experts suggest giving your pup half a cup of water every two hours once they are weaned.
+After transitioning to solid food completely, your puppy will require 0.5 to 1 ounce of water per pound of their body weight.

 15. What are the common health problems in puppies that lack complete nutrition?

-Proper nutrition is crucial for canine health despite of their age.
-Poor nutrition can lead to a number of health problems and disorders including obesity, organ development, heart health, brain function, and skeletal problems.
+Proper nutrition is crucial for canine health despite their age.
+Poor nutrition can lead to several health problems and disorders, including obesity, organ development, heart health, brain function, and skeletal problems.